Doing Hera’s Work on “Hercules”

 Her snaky tresses bound in a gore-smeared band.

-As far as a series of drafts, mine improved by coming to grips with the issues Borges pointed out.
-And in fact, these drafts, as Borges suggests, are merely some relatively stable ones, there were many more in between them.
-Greater understanding of the original language and cultural context and an attempt to bring that information to a modern English-speaking audience informed the more recent one.
+Greater understanding of the original language and cultural context, and an attempt to bring that information to a modern English-speaking audience informed the more recent one.
 Rather than focusing on cognates of the original Latin words in English, I moved toward diction relatively accessible to a moderately educated reader, but containing resonances attempting the depth of the model’s.

 I’ll close with one final Borges quote summing up his (and my) thoughts on the topic:⁹